jhumphry/ukraildata_etl/README.md

-Scanning through the files and generating the SQL necessary to insert the data generally takes around three minutes on my laptop whereas actually inserting the data takes at least eleven times as long.
+Scanning through the files and generating the SQL necessary to insert the data generally takes around three minutes on my laptop whereas actually inserting the data takes at least eight times as long.
 Creating indexes after the data is loaded is only around one minute.
 The good news is that once the data is loaded and indexed, subsequent processing should be substantially faster.